ben-newell/configuration/README.md

 ### Using git and the bootstrap script

-Setup starts in git or curl (see "Using Curl" below).
+Setup in git or curl (see "Using Curl" below).

 #### Set Up Using Git
 ```bash